 Why is Google Analytics important when it comes to monetization?

 It’s simple.
-Google Analytics provides the data partners are looking for to make sure that your blog is the right fit for their product and can showcase the value of your blog’s influence.
+Google Analytics provides the data partners are looking for to ensure that your blog is the right fit for their product and can showcase the value of your blog’s influence.

 How do you plan to work with brands who want you to write a sponsored post for them if you cannot tell them how many unique views your site gets monthly?